 - (a) The Applicant is the most distinguished Australian veteran and SASR member of the Afghanistan campaigns.
-He was awarded the Victoria Cross. - (b) The Applicant was deployed to Afghanistan in 2006, 2007, 2009, 2010 and 2012. - (c) The Applicant was operating as a patrol commander at or around the Darwan area along with other teams from 2 Squadron SASR in or around September 2012. - (d) In this context the references to "Leonidas", described as a person "deployed repeatedly to Afghanistan" (including specific references to 2009, 2010 and 2012) with "impeccable connections up the chain of command" point inexorably to the Applicant, the most decorated and most notorious Australian soldier from this period. - On or about 8 June 2018 the First, Second and Third Respondents published of and concerning the Applicant on the Age Website an article entitled "Abdul's brother went out to buy flour.
-He never came home" a copy of which is set out in Annexure "B" hereto (the second matter complained of).
+He was awarded the Victoria Cross. - (b) The Applicant was deployed to Afghanistan in 2006, 2007, 2009, 2010 and 2012. - (c) The Applicant was operating as a patrol commander at or around the Darwan area along with other teams from 2 Squadron SASR in or around September 2012. - (d) In this context the references to "Leonidas", described as a person "deployed repeatedly to Afghanistan" (including specific references to 2009, 2010 and 2012) with "impeccable connections up the chain of command" point inexorably to the Applicant, the most decorated and most notorious Australian soldier from this period. - (e) In addition, on and from 6 July 2018 when the First, Second and Third Respondents named the Applicant (and no other person) in their article "VC winner Ben Roberts-Smith among subjects of defence investigation" as "one of a small number of soldiers subject to investigation" by the Brereton inquiry, and as a person facing allegations including "breaches of the law of armed conflict"